-This risk can be managed through the purchase of fixed interest rate swaps.
+Interest rate Delivery of properties This risk can be managed through the purchase of fixed interest rate swaps.
 The council may be contracted to transfer a certain number of properties per annum on an agreed drip-feed basis.
 The council must ensure it has adequate safeguards in place to ensure it is able to meet its obligations as they may be subject to liquidated damages or even put the success of the project at risk if the conditions are not met.

-This risk should be passed to the operator as the council will not be in a position to control this risk.

-This will be dependent on the specific circumstances of each property.
+Cost of refurbishment This risk should be passed to the operator as the council will not be in a position to control this risk.
+Timing of refurbishment This will be dependent on the specific circumstances of each property.
 The private sector might be asked to respond on the basis of an average time for refurbishment.
 It would then be their risk as to whether the refurbishment times are accurate.
 This is a substantial risk as clearly rental income is lost during the refurbishment process.
 Alternatively, the council may be carrying out these works (from a VAT efficiency perspective) in which case this risk will sit with the council.